-The JEE Mains 2021 has been scheduled to take place in the month of January and April 2021.
+JEE Main 2021 has been scheduled to take place in the months of February, March, April and May 2021.
 As per the standardized JEE Main 2021 exam pattern, candidates had the option to appear for two papers.
-While Paper I is compulsory for everyone, for those aspiring to study courses in Architecture and earn a BArch degree, a qualifying marks in Paper II is a necessary requisite.
+While Paper I is compulsory for everyone, for those aspiring to study courses in Architecture and earn a B. Arch degree, qualifying marks in Paper-II is a necessary requisite.

 Understanding the JEE Mains exam pattern is quite essential for successful preparation.
 Although the last attempt to JEE Mains is over, students willing to attain a seat amongst various engineering colleges must understand the exam pattern clearly.

 A Brief Overview of JEE Mains